Tygodnik Powszechny: History

 In April 2007, the ITI Group purchased 49% of the magazine.
 Since 5 December 2007, Tygodnik Powszechny has been published in a smaller size.
 Its format and editorial staff were also changed.

 In 2014, the magazine has changed its logo, layout and the format to attract younger readers.
+In 2024, Eliza Kącka was announced to become columnist at Tygodnik Powszechny.

 Values

 Tygodnik Powszechny has tried to reconcile the values of liberalism with the principles of faith.
 It has presented an open ecumenical view of Polish Catholicism, called by the editors an 'open Catholicism'.
 Its goal is a dialogue.
 Persons with non-Catholic ideas are invited to take part in printed debates.
 According to an analysis by Jarosław Gowin, presented in his book Kościół w czasach wolności ("Church in the Times of Freedom"), the magazine is one of the main representatives of "open" Catholicism, inspired by Catholic personalism.

 Sergiusz Kowalski, who analysed the history of the journal from 1993 to 1995, wrote, "The authors of Tygodnik Powszechny appreciate moderation, openness, readiness to dialogue and compromise, looking for a modus vivendi between liberal democracy and Church, between modernity and tradition" (Kowalski 1997: 148).